-Third-Party Backup/Restore Guidelines
+Third Party Backup and Restore Guidelines

-Note Before using this information and the product it supports, read the information in "Notices".
+ote fore using this inform nation and the produ ct it supports, rea ad the information on in "Notices" or n page 182 .

-This edition applies to version 4.1 of IBM FileNet Image Services (product number 5724-R95) and to all subsequent releases and modifications until otherwise indicated in new editions.
+This edition applies to version 4.1.2 of IBM FileNet Image Services (product number 5724-R95) and to all subsequent releases and modifications until otherwise indicated in new editions.